Have you ever wondered, “What are spiritual gifts in the Bible?”

 - Word of Wisdom: one who applies spiritual truth to practical situations

-- Word of Knowledge: one with understanding of spiritual truths
+- Word of Knowledge: one with an understanding of spiritual truths and the mysteries of His word

-- Faith: one with an extraordinary ability to depend on God
+- Unity of the Faith: one with an extraordinary ability to depend on God

-- Healing: one who facilitates physical, spiritual, and emotional wholeness
+- Gifts of Healing: one who facilitates physical, spiritual, and emotional wholeness

-- Miracles: one equipped by the Spirit to do things unexplainable by natural means
+- Working of Miracles: one equipped by the Spirit to do things unexplainable by natural means by using miraculous powers

 - Discernment of Spirits: one who is able to identify the Spirit of God versus the spirit of the world